 - The Commission’s website has a range of checklists and guides to assist the applicant and respondent in meeting these requirements.
 Case Management Team members are able to assist the parties with questions about meeting the requirements, but cannot provide legal advice.

 - Where both parties are self represented the Commission will issue requirements compelling the parties to complete the Self Represented Conference Documents.
-These documents are available on the What happens at hearing and conferences? page on the Commission’s website.
+These documents are available on the About hearings and conferences page on the Commission’s website.

 Conduct of conferences